LEAVING SITE

 If you have questions about any of these treatments,

-you should consult a doctor.
+you should consult a healthcare professional.

 Lifestyle and non-prescription options

-Alternative treatment options include lifestyle changes and non-prescription products.
-An active lifestyle can be a factor in getting a toenail fungus infection.
-So you can take actions in your daily life to help reduce your risk.
-For example, wear breathable shoes, change your socks and keep your feet clean and dry.
+Other ways to treat a toenail fungus infection include lifestyle changes and non-prescription or over-the-counter medicines.
+Being active can increase your risk of getting toenail fungus, but there are things you can do in your daily life to lower that risk.
+For example, you can wear shoes that let your feet breathe, change your socks often, and keep your feet clean and dry.

 EMTRIX®